 - The next move is to give up to date details of your chosen beneficiaries to your provider.
 This will normally involve using a ‘expression of wish’ form.
 When completing, quote proportions as percentages rather than fixed sums as you don’t know how much money will remain in your pension when you die.
 You may have (hopefully!) started using the benefits in retirement.
 Keep a copy of this form with your will and preferably with a copy given to the executor of your will.

 - If you’ve divorced, remarried, had children or your circumstances have changed, request a form and make sure it is up to date.

-- Review your pension pots – Rather than filing those statements away, take action – speak to us for a FREE coaching session.
+- Review your pension pots – Rather than filing those statements away, take action

 - If you are expecting to be a beneficiary of someone’s pension, and they are approaching age 75, encourage them to speak to a financial planner to understand more about their choices.
 It could save them and you thousands of pounds by making some decisions before it is too late.